sakisiil/Origin-Datapacks/README.txt

 ?
 Death- insta-kills nearest person but also dies instantly (secondary key)

+Only add the second zip file in your datapacks folder

 If there's any problems with the origin, use the issues tab, or DM me on Twitter @sakivsiil or on Reddit u/sakisiil